netidx/netidx-book/src/tools/container.md

 updates the published value for subscribers.
 To allow creation of new values it installs a default publisher at one or more user chosen roots.
-If an authorized user subscribes to a path that isn't in the database, then it will add a new empty value to the databse at that path.
+If an authorized user subscribes to a path that isn't in the database, then it will add a new empty value to the database at that path.
 The user can then write whatever value they wish to the new path, and it will persist in the database.